Tucson Laser Resurfacing of Face, Neck, Chest Surgery Information, Benefits and Risks

 - After the laser treatmentyou will be given a non-occlusive moisturizer (such as Aquaphor or Vaseline) to apply to your face.
 You may choose to purchase Epidermal Repair ($68) to use in conjunction with the Aquaphor after the first 24 hours for accelerated dermal repair.

-- After the laser treatment you should apply cool compresses (such as frozen peas) to decrease swelling and discomfort.
+- After the laser treatment, apply cool compresses (such as frozen peas) to decrease swelling and discomfort.

 - You may need pain medication after the procedure.
 You will need to take the Valtrex (used to prevent cold sores) and the antibiotic after the procedure until they are done.

 - After the laser treatment you should wash the area to help exfoliate, but re-apply occlusive moisturizer for at least four days or until the scabs are gone.

 - Avoid picking or aggressive scrubbing of the exfoliating skin

 - Clean the area daily with the gentle washing process